Aliases for CLCNKA Gene

 GeneCards Summary for CLCNKA Gene

-CLCNKA (Chloride Channel, Voltage-Sensitive Ka) is a Protein Coding gene.
-Diseases associated with CLCNKA include bartter disease and diabetes insipidus.
-Among its related pathways are Activation of cAMP-Dependent PKA and Diuretics Pathway, Pharmacodynamics.
-GO annotations related to this gene include voltage-gated chloride channel activity and adenyl nucleotide binding.
-An important paralog of this gene is CLCN7.
+CLCNKA (Chloride Voltage-Gated Channel Ka) is a Protein Coding gene.
+Diseases associated with CLCNKA include Bartter Syndrome, Type 4B, Neonatal, With Sensorineural Deafness and Infantile Bartter Syndrome With Sensorineural Deafness.
+Among its related pathways are Ion channel transport and Diuretics Pathway, Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and voltage-gated chloride channel activity.
+An important paralog of this gene is CLCNKB.